 The NOI collects basic application information and will be used by OICR for planning purposes.
 An NOI must be submitted prior to gaining access to the LOI form.
 The information provided in the NOI can be updated prior to submitting the LOI.
-The deadline for submission of the NOI is the same as the deadline for LOI submission, however, applicants are encouraged to submit their NOI as early as possible to assist with planning.
+The deadline for submission of the NOI is the same as the deadline for LOI submission, however, applicants are encouraged to submit their NOI as early as possible to assist with planning and to ensure sufficient time to complete the LOI by the deadline.